Toggle Nav

 Code of Conduct

-• The key objectives of the Code of Conduct are:
+1. The key objectives of the Code of Conduct are:

-• Clearly describing the Company’s values and the acceptable conduct that must be followed by all employees in carrying out their day-to-day duties and responsibilities.
+Clearly describing the Company’s values and the acceptable conduct that must be followed by all employees in carrying out their day-to-day duties and responsibilities.

-• Providing basic guidelines for all levels in the Company with regard to the interaction between employers and employees, shareholders, suppliers, Government, and other stakeholders.
+2. Providing basic guidelines for all levels in the Company with regard to the interaction between employers and employees, shareholders, suppliers, Government, and other stakeholders.

 The Code is reviewed periodically to ensure that it remains consistent with these objectives.

-Content of the Code of Conduct for Business Partners
+Contents of the Code of Conduct

 The Code provides guidance for employees on their interactions with colleagues, employees, shareholders, suppliers, and regulatory officials in the following areas:

-• Improving accountability, transparency, and compliance with existing laws and regulations;
+1. Improving accountability, transparency, and compliance with existing laws and regulations;

-• Implementing tasks with the highest degree of professionalism and integrity;
+2. Implementing tasks with the highest degree of professionalism and integrity;

 Internal Audit